paranext/paratext-bible-extensions/README.md

 #### Replace placeholders

+When using your extension name, we recommend that you use [lowerCamelCase](https://developer.mozilla.org/en-US/docs/Glossary/Camel_case) in some contexts and [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) in other contexts.
+We generally recommend lowerCamelCase when using the name in code (like making a new command on the PAPI, for example), and we recommend kebab-case when using the name in relation to the file system, the repository, `npm`, and the extension's `.d.ts` types module.
+The following instructions are written accordingly.

 - At the top of this `README.md`:

-  - Replace the first line `# paranext-multi-extension-template` with `# your-extension-repo-name`
+  - Replace the first line `# paranext-multi-extension-template` with `# your-extension-repo-name` (kebab-case)
   - Below the first line, replace the repo description with your own description

 - In `package.json`:

-  - Replace `"paranext-multi-extension-template"` with `"your-extension-repo-name"`
+  - Replace `paranext-multi-extension-template` with `your-extension-repo-name` (kebab-case)
   - Update ownership information and other relevant fields as desired

 - In `LICENSE`: